 The funds should appear in your eToro Bitcoin wallet in less than 20 minutes.

-Step 4: Sell Your Bitcoin
+Step 4: Keep or Sell Your Bitcoin

 As soon as you confirm the sale, the cash will be placed into your eToro account.
 Then, you can withdraw the funds back to your debit/credit card, e-wallet, or bank account.